Why Many Artist Newsletters Stink (and What To Do About It)

 ©Kathleen Dunphy, Complements.
 Oil on linen, 20 x 21 inches.
 Used with permission.

-Most artist newsletters that hit my inbox fail to capture my interest because of a combination of the following reasons.
+When an artist’s newsletter hits my inbox and fails to capture my interest, it’s usually because of a combination of the following reasons.

 • Bad design: Too many background and text colors that overpower the art.